yumyo/js-type-master/README.md

 [https://github.com/freqDec/slabText/](https://github.com/freqDec/slabText/)

 ####TextTailor.js
-:new: Tailor-made text to fit your needs!
+Tailor-made text to fit your needs!
 Responsive text to fill the height of the parent element or ellipse it when it doesn't fit.
 [http://jpntex.com/texttailor/](http://jpntex.com/texttailor/)

 ####jQuery responsiveText
-:new: A jQuery plugin to set font sizes responsively based on its' container width.
+A jQuery plugin to set font sizes responsively based on its' container width.
 Use jQuery responsiveText to have scalable headlines, build responsive tables and more!
 [https://github.com/ghepting/jquery-responsive-text](https://github.com/ghepting/jquery-responsive-text)

 ####textFit v2.1.0